Combinatorics of Hurwitz degenerations and tropical realizability: Genus two results

 Realizability is a closed condition, the proposition also holds when both attaching points are a single Weierstrass point.
 However, at the Weierstrass points, new phenomena appear.

 \begin{proposition} Consider the map $F\colon\Gamma\to\mathbb{R}$ depicted in Figure~\ref{fig: genus-2-Weierstrass}.

-Suppose $A_1 C$ and $A_2 C$ have equal lengths.
+Suppose $A_1 C$ and $A_2 C$ have equal lengths, and further that $B$ is Weierstrass, or in other words, self-conjugate.
 There exists an $H$-modification of $F$, and so it is realizable. \end{proposition} \begin{proof} The proposition follows by combining the construction in Proposition~\ref{construction: genus 1 with one Y-leg_type A} with Proposition~\ref{construction: theta with two symmetric T-legs} above.
 The details are left to the reader. \end{proof}

 We expect that there are analogues of the theorems above in the other combinatorial type of genus $2$ curve -- the dumbbell graph.
 These are building blocks of the now-famous ``chain of cycles'', appearing in~\cite{CDPR} and later developments in Brill--Noether theory.
 We include the following representative construction for the dumbbell.